cheevu-RS/Netflix_Extension/README.md

 ### How to install:
 1) Clone the repository.
+2) Get an API key at http://www.omdbapi.com/apikey.aspx
+3) Copy env.example.js to env.js and add your API Key
-2) For Chrome, navigate to chrome://extensions.
+4) For Chrome, navigate to chrome://extensions.
-3) For firefox, goto about:debugging.
+5) For firefox, goto about:debugging.
-3) Click on load unpacked extension, select directory named 'extension' for Chrome, select manifest.json file for Firefox.
+6) Click on load unpacked extension, select directory named 'extension' for Chrome, select manifest.json file for Firefox.

 ### Usage:
-1) Navigate to netflix, click on show/ hover over it to get short preview.
+1) Navigate to netflix, click on show/ hover over it to get the short preview.
-Now press the extension (with Netflix logo, to get the details)
+Now, click the extension (with Netflix logo, to get the details)

 ### To-Do: